Louis, Prince Napoléon

-Louis, Prince Napoléon (Louis Jérôme Victor Emmanuel Léopold Marie; 23 January 1914 – 3 May 1997) was a member of the Bonaparte dynasty.
+Louis, Prince Napoléon, titular 4th Prince of Montfort (Louis Jérôme Victor Emmanuel Léopold Marie; 23 January 1914 – 3 May 1997) was a member of the Bonaparte dynasty.
 He was the pretender to the Imperial throne of France, as Napoléon VI, from 3 May 1926 until his death on 3 May 1997.

 Early life

 He was born in Brussels, Belgium, due to the law which then banned heirs of the former French ruling dynasties from residing in France.
 He was the son of Victor, Prince Napoléon and his wife Princess Clémentine of Belgium, daughter of King Leopold II of the Belgians and Archduchess Marie Henriette of Austria.
 Leopold II's mother, Princess Louise-Marie of Orléans, was the eldest daughter of King Louis Philippe I, ruler of France during the July Monarchy.

 As a child, Prince Louis spent some time in England, where he stayed with Empress Eugénie, the widow of Napoleon III.
 He was educated in Leuven, Belgium, and in Lausanne, Switzerland.
 When his father died on 3 May 1926, the 12-year-old Prince Louis succeeded as the Bonapartist pretender to the Imperial throne of France, his mother acting as regent until he came of age.